Paperclay: Pushing boundaries

 The course will be taught as six sessions of varied lengths with gaps between sessions for experimentation and research.

-Session Two - The Design and Creation 2D to 3D, thinking in the round; physical opportunities and limitations.
+Session Two - Designing and creating, 2D to 3D, thinking in the round; physical opportunities and limitations of paperclay.
+The AU Ceramics Collection.
+Testing: surface finishes.

 Learning Outcomes